alexfernandez/alexfernandez.github.io/2017/origins-language.md

 given how much interest there is both academia and the general public about other aspects of prehistoric life.
-The most likely reason is lack of direct evidence, which in these unimaginative times is a showstopper for many.
+The most likely reason is lack of direct evidence, which in these unimaginative times is often a showstopper.
-But there are many indirect approaches which can give interesting answers.
+But there are many indirect approaches that can give interesting answers.

 In this article we will explore how language originated and developed in prehistoric times, combining language reconstruction and information theory